Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 What is process debt?

-Process debt refers to the accumulation of inefficiencies, complexities, and suboptimal practices in organizational processes over time.
-It is similar to technical debt, but instead of focusing on code or system design, process debt pertains to the suboptimal design or execution of workflows, procedures, and operational practices.
+Process debt can be defined as the accumulation of inefficiencies, complexities, and suboptimal practices in organizational processes over time.
+It’s similar to technical debt, but instead of focusing on code or system design, process debt pertains to the suboptimal design or execution of workflows, procedures, and operational practices.

 Causes and sources of process debt: